Create A WebView-free Blog App with React Native Render HTML, Part III

 - By setting a custom

-renderer to fix the size.
+<img>renderer to fix the size.

-So let's edit the components/WebEngine
+So let's edit the components/WebEngine to apply those fixes:

-Fixing Paragraphs in Paragraphs nested in <li>
+Fixing Paragraphs in <li> Elements#

-elements have top and bottom margins, which is undesirable.
+Paragraphs nested in <li> elements have top and bottom margins, which is undesirable.

-To fix the issue, we're going to add a custom <p>
+To fix the issue, we're going to add a custom <p> renderer like so:

 note

-which contain the current nest level of ol
+We are using markers which contain the current nest level of ol and ul

 elements to assess if we are rendering inside a list.
-See Markers
+See Markers.

-anchors appended to Headings by Docusaurus#
+Discard # anchors appended to Headings by Docusaurus#

-class, so we can use ignoreDomNode
+These elements have a "hash-link" class, so we can use ignoreDomNode to discard them:

 Great!
-Now the #
+Now the # characters have been removed:

 However, code samples look pretty ugly: